Walk Like a Man (The Sopranos): Synopsis

 Paulie sends Little Paulie and Jason Molinaro to break into the hardware store and steal some items, which they sell to Paulie's Cuban contacts in Miami.
 Christopher confronts Paulie and demands compensation; Paulie crudely rebuffs him.
 Tony brushes off Christopher's complaints.
 Christopher finds himself increasingly sidelined in the family, with Bobby apparently taking his position in Tony's inner circle.
-When Little Paulie steals again from the hardware store, Christopher tracks him down and throws him out of a third-floor window.
+When Little Paulie steals again from the hardware store, Christopher tracks him down and throws him out of a second-floor window.
 He survives, but with six broken vertebrae.
-Paulie vandalizes Christopher's landscaped front garden with his Cadillac CTS.
+Paulie then vandalizes Christopher's landscaped front garden with his Cadillac CTS.

 Tony makes peace between Christopher and Paulie, and the money situation is worked out.
 The two reconcile their differences at the Bing, where Christopher drinks with Paulie to mark the occasion.
 Christopher gets drunk and rambles about his daughter, causing Paulie to make some off-color jokes.
 Christopher thinks everyone is laughing at him, Tony most of all, and abruptly leaves.
 He goes straight to J.T.'s apartment, but J.T. cannot help him much as he is no longer Christopher's sponsor, he has work to do, and it is dangerous for him to hear the things Christopher starts to tell him.
 Rebuffing him, he says, "You're in the Mafia."
 After a few seconds, Christopher quietly says, "Fine", and begins to walk away, before turning around and killing J.T. with a shot to the head.